Fundraising for equipment and support

 Bank accounts

 Set up a new account for the appeal if you can.
-The DWP may be less likely to treat the money as capital or income if you use a specific bank account.
 It should have the name of the appeal, such as John's Wheelchair Fund.
 You could choose to have more than one signatory on the account.

 Keep accounts of all income and outgoings so that you can show how you have spent the money.